Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-4.md

    Note the use of the variable `dv_guid_6` as a URI parameter.

 2. Click **Send**.
-Intially you should see a screen like the following image.
-This screen is displayed while Forge extract the properties of objects.
+If extracting properties takes time, you will see a screen like the following.

    ![list objects success](../images/task4_get_properties_success_01.png "list objects success")

 3. Click **Send** again.
-You should see a screen like the following image.
+You should see a screen like the following.

    ![list objects success](../images/task4_get_properties_success_02.png "list objects success")